-Parents/carers must notify school on the first day the child is unable to attend school by 9am.
-Parents must give detailed reasons for absence.
-For example, "child has a throat infection/sickness bug" rather than just 'unwell/poorly'.
-Parents must call the school for each day their child is absent.
-Name of person absence should be reported to: Reception or House PA Contact Details: 024 7675 7300
+Parents/carers must notify school on the first day the child is unable to attend school by 8:30am.
+Parents/carers must give detailed reasons for absence.
+For example, 'child has a throat infection/been sick etc.' rather than just 'unwell/poorly'.

+Name of person absence should be reported to: House PA or Reception Contact Details: 01902 558222

-Where a child (including those of non-statutory school age) is absent from school and parents/carers have notcontacted the school to inform them of the reason for absence the school will record an unauthorised absence and follow safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil.
+Where a child (including those of non-statutory school age) is absent from school and parents/carers have not contacted the school to inform them of the reason for absence the school will record an unauthorised absence and follow safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil.

 This may involve the school contacting parents and other named contacts on record.
-If by the third day of absence a pupil has not returned to school, no contact has been made the school will carry out a home visit and report the absence as a safeguarding concern.
-Where there are pre-existing concerns about the safety or well- being of a pupil the school will carry out a home visit on the first day of absence.
-Where there are serious concerns about the safety and well-being of a pupil whose reason for absence is not known the school will contact the police, local authority or social services.
+If by the third day of absence a pupil has not returned to school, the school will carry out a home visit and report the absence as a safeguarding concern.
+Where there are pre-existing concerns about the safety or well- being of a pupil the school may carry out a home visit on the first day of absence.
+Where there are serious concerns about the safety and well-being of a pupil whose reason for absence is not known the school may contact the police, local authority or social services.

-Member of Leadership responsible for attendance is: Mr D Bowley Contact details: 024 7675 7300
+Member of Leadership responsible for attendance is: Ms E Hanson Contact details: 01902 558222